-- 3.17 If the site in question were to go on the market as a going concern (i.e. as a public house), the requirements of the legislation to give any interested community group 6 months to raise the funds to buy the building do not apply.
-Only if the building were to go on the market with a proposal for change of use and the village was to be at risk of losing the community aspect of the site would the designation be applicable.
+- 3.15 If the site in question were to go on the market as a going concern (i.e. as a public house), the requirements of the legislation to give any interested community group 6 months to raise the funds to buy the building do not apply.
+Only if the building were to go on the market with a proposal for change of use and the local area was to be at risk of losing the community aspect of the site would the designation be applicable.
 If this were the case, the community would then have up to 6 months to raise sufficient funds to purchase the site and take on the running of the facilities themselves.
-However, the owner is not obliged to accept any offer from the community and could still sell for alternative use (subject to planning permission) to any other potential buyer. - 3.18 These provisions do not restrict in any way who the owner of a listed asset can sell their property to, or at what price.
-They also do not confer a right of first refusal to community interest groups; the owner is free to sell to whomever they choose and at whatever price. - 3.19 The provisions do not place any restriction on what an owner can do with their property, once registered as an asset of community value, so long as it remains in their ownership.
-This is because it is planning policy that determines permitted uses for particular sites.
-However the fact that the site is registered may affect planning decisions it is open to the Local Planning Authority to decide whether listing as an asset of community value is a material consideration if an application for change of use is submitted, considering all the circumstances of the case.
+However, the owner is not obliged to accept any offer from the community and could still sell for alternative use (subject to planning permission) to any other potential buyer. - 3.16 These provisions do not restrict in any way who the owner of a listed asset can sell their property to, or at what price.
+They also do not confer a right of first refusal to community interest groups; the owner is free to sell to whomever they choose and at whatever price. - 3.17 The provisions do not place any restriction on what an owner can do with their property, once registered as an asset of community value, so long as it remains in their ownership.
+It is open to the Local Planning Authority to decide whether listing as an asset of community value is a material consideration if an application for change of use is submitted, considering all the circumstances of the case.